Category: Runway

 Valentino Fall Winter 2026 Runway Review | Interference and the Subtle Disruption of a Perfect House

-Inside Valentino Fall Winter 2026 Valentino Fall Winter 2026 collection at Valentino marks a defining moment in the early tenure of creative director Alessandro Michele.
-After two seasons within the house, this collection offers one of the clearest indications yet of how Michele intends to approach one of fashion’s most historically complete aesthetic systems.
-Valentino…
+Inside Valentino Fall Winter 2026 The Fall Winter 2026 collection at Valentino is one of the clearest articulations yet of how Alessandro Michele intends to handle one of fashion’s most historically resolved aesthetic systems.
+Two seasons in, the brief he’s working with isn’t a missing identity.
+Valentino’s identity is fully formed — romanticism, refinement, couture-level…

 -